wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl-mba/protect-against-malicious-attacks-unauthorized-access-with-microsoft-edge/includes/4-enhance-browser-security-defender-application-guard.md

 ![Hardware isolation of Microsoft Edge with Windows Defender Application Guard](../media/appguard-hardware-isolation.png)

-Checkout the video below for a detailed look at how Application Guard not only prevents attacks but protects the environment in the event of an exploit.
+Check out the video below for a detailed look at how Application Guard not only prevents attacks but protects the environment in the event of an exploit.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4F998]